 Is the PSM an accredited program?

-- The PSM in Health Care Genetics Program is accredited by the National Office of Professional Science Masters.
-This is not a NAACLS accredited program, but graduates may be eligible for the ASCP BOR Molecular Biology certification or Cytogenetics certification depending on previous experience and/or PSM plan of study curriculum and availability of appropriate internship site training.
+The PSM in Health Care Genetics Program has maintained active National Office of Professional Science Masters affiliation since November 2014.
+This is not a NAACLS accredited program, but graduates may be eligible for the ASCP BOR Molecular Biology certification or cytogenetics certification depending on previous experience and/or PSM plan of study curriculum and availability of appropriate internship site training.

 The American Society of Human Genetics (ASHG) lists the National Professional Science Master's Association and Professional Science Master's Degrees as a degree which allows students to acquire valuable workplace skills while pursuing advanced training in a science or math field.